Healthy Recipes using Tree Onion

 Tree Onion and Avocado Toast

-A simple yet flavorful avocado toast topped with fresh tree onions, perfect for a healthy breakfast or snack.
+A simple yet delicious avocado toast topped with fresh tree onions for an added zing.

 - 2 slices whole grain bread